jayparekhjp/NoSQL/README.md

             roles: [{ role: "root", db: "admin" }]
         });
         ```
-    * From now on, in order to access the mongo-cli use this admin credentials
+1. Open MongoDB cli in instances.
+From now on, in order to access the mongo-cli use this admin credentials
     ```bash
     mongo -u admin -p cmpe281 --authenticationDatabase admin
     ```

     ***NOTE:** The cluster will choose its new primary when the existing primary instance is down.*